TheVirus-Limiter/botarmysite/README.md

 # What is BotArmy?

 BotArmy is an AI bot with features such as: chatbot, math, image search and tictactoe!
 Type .help for more info!
-It is a discord bot and on version 3.9.
+It is a discord bot and on version 4.0.
+Recently the bot hit 50+ servers!
+We will also initiate a live event soon!